matthew-dailey/java-playaround/benchmark/README.md

 2. The if-else and the Supplier show approximately equal performance

 Maybe the switch statement is missing some optimization for Strings in this situation?

+Also, a possible reason that the Supplier implementation is fast is because JMH isolates each benchmark, and then the JVM only loads one implementation of `Supplier<HttpRequestBase>`, which means that function calls through that interface go directly to the object rather than make a virtual function call.
+I tried to combat this by having two implementations in the benchmark class, but if each benchmark method only uses one of those, then it's entirely possible that the forked JVMs only load one implementation each.